Vincent J.F. Huang: The Last Enjoyment Before Melting

 (2010/traditional Chinese ink painting on silk): This work transforms the history of a famous classical Chinese painting (The Night Revels of Han Xizai; Southern Tang), transferring a scene in which, when unable to face inevitable war and service to an unrighteous government, the subjects choose endless carousing and singing, into a depiction of penguins who, when unable to save the Earth from destruction, have no choice but to engage in a final banquet of enjoyment and leisure.

 The Last Penguins-Taichi

 (2010/fiber glass): The Last Penguins-Taichi employs the Eastern philosophy of "all things in harmonious coexistence."
 Penguins wearing ancient Eastern dress and ornaments form the focus of the installation.
-Before global warming inevitably destroys these animal victims, forcing them to melt into the sea, the sacrificed penguins appear in final Taichi (Taiji) poses, attempting to mitigate the environmental peril created by humankind.
+Before global warming inevitably destroys these animal victims, forcing them to melt into the sea, the sacrificed penguins appear in final tai chi poses, attempting to mitigate the environmental peril created by humankind.